-|Title:||Assistant Coach - Secondary|
+|Title:||Assistant Coach - Secondary and Special Teams|

 Poppe previously spent one season as an intern assistant coach at King's College in Wilkes-Barre, Pa., coaching the cornerbacks and special teams.

 Poppe is a 2007 graduate of Williams College (Mass.).
 A three-year starter in the secondary for the Ephs, he earned First Team All-NESAC honors as a senior in addition to being selected All-East Region by Don Hansen's National Weekly Football Gazette.
 He made 24 tackles, defended nine passes and contributed two interceptions as a senior.